blockchain/blockchain-wallet-v4-frontend/README.md

  * `coverage/blockchain-wallet-v4/index.html`
  * `coverage/blockchain-wallet-v4-frontend/index.html`
 Simply open the `index.html` file in your browser to view.

+## TypeScript
+TypeScript is supported and should be used when adding new code.
+It's also recommended to replace legacy JS with TS when time allows.

+### TS Coverage
+We are using [Codechecks](https://www.codechecks.io/) and [Typecov](https://github.com/codechecks/typecov) for coverage reporting.
+Coverage is automatically analyzed for PRs and the following command is available.
+* `yarn codechecks`

+### Typecov
+It is recommended that you install the VSCode plugin for Typecov reporting so you can see any (no pun intended) errors inline.
+You can find that [here](https://marketplace.visualstudio.com/items?itemName=york-yao.vscode-type-coverage)

 ## Code Bundle Analysis/Reports
 To visualize and interact with the tree of the production code bundles files: